fortify500/stepsman/README.md

 # StepsMan (Steps Manager)
-* StepsMan is a step by step event driven business process, decision management and workflow manager over postgresql (additional technologies can be added for optimizations).
+* StepsMan is a step by step reliable event driven business process, decision management and workflow manager **completely over postgreSQL** (additional technologies can be added for optimizations).
+* StepsMan leverages operations such as postgreSQL Listen Notify to speed things up but main rely on transactions and events.
+The rational is to not compromise on reliability.
 * No SDKs required, stepsman utilizes a simple REST flow for both synchronous and asynchronous steps.
 It calls you.
 * You can also request to complete the task by yourself and submit the results to the engine.
 * Also, planned is support for remote workers which can be implemented by you or simply run stepsman as a foreperson->worker mode.